Jacob Lozada: Brief biography

 Lozada was commissioned a United States Army second lieutenant through the Army Reserve Officers' Training Corps (ROTC) Program from the University of Puerto Rico.
 He served in the United States Army Medical Corps for 25 years, attaining the rank of colonel.

 On April 30, 2001, President George W. Bush nominated him to be Assistant Secretary of Veterans Affairs.

 On February 28, 2003, nominated by United States Office of Personnel Management Director to serve as the Human Resource Agency's special advisor to the Director of OPM for Diversity Strategy.

 Military career

-Lozada held several commands in his 26 years in the Army, such as assistant I.G.
+Lozada held several commands in his 26 years in the Army, such commander of the Rodriguez Army Health Clinic at Fort Buchanan, Puerto Rico, from 1974 to 1977, assistant I.G.
 Health Services Command, Fort Sam Houston, Texas, 1980 to 1983. commander, 8th Evac.
 Hosp, Fort Ord, California, 1983 to 1985. chief, Force Structure, Health Services Command, Fort Sam Houston, Texas, 1986 to 1989, deputy commander admin., 121st Evac.
 Hospital, Yongsan Garrison, Seoul, Korea, 1989 to 1991, director C4, Joint Multinational Training Command (JMRTC), 1990–91, deputy chief of operations, Army Medical Research Development Command (USAMRDC), 1991 to 1993 in Fort Detrick, Maryland.
 Lozada retired from the United States Army in 1993.